-2. Secondary Criteria
+11. Secondary Criteria

-The EPA is determining that the uniquely large GHG emissions from EGUs makes a finding of significant contribution and regulation appropriate by itself.
-While the EPA does not think it is necessary to consider secondary factors because of the uniquely large emissions from the EGU category, as explained below, the EPA would make the same determination even if it did consider those factors. a.
+The EPA is determining that the uniquely large GHG emissions from EGUs make a finding of significant contribution and regulation appropriate by itself.
+While the EPA does not think it is necessary to consider secondary criteriacriteria because of the uniquely large emissions from the EGU source category, as explained below, the EPA would make the same determination even if it did consider those criteria.

+a.
 Source Category Trends

 As mentioned earlier, an important criterion is the evaluation of the trends in emissions and number of designated facilities within a source category, such that the EPA can evaluate whether a source category is on a trajectory of U.S. GHG emission decline.

 While electricity demand is projected to increase the U.S., due to the increased use of less carbon intensive generation technologies and more efficient generation, GHG emissions from the power sector are projected to remain relatively steady for the foreseeable future.
 However, EGUs are projected to remain the single largest stationary source of GHG emissions, and while the Agency expects few, if any, new coal-fired EGUs will be built to meet the demand for electricity, coal-fired EGUs are expected to continue to supply electricity and emit significant GHG emissions for the foreseeable future.
-While not part of the BSER review in this rulemaking, the EGU source category also includes stationary combustion turbines.
+While not part of the BSER review in the proposed rule, the EGU source category also includes stationary combustion turbines.
 The EPA expects new simple cycle and combined cycle combustion turbine EGUs will be built in the future and that the existing fleet of combustion turbines will continue to operate.
 Therefore, efficient generation technology could eventually become standard for all new and existing EGUs.
 Consequently, the EPA would consider the source category trends as supporting the regulation of GHG emissions from EGUs.

 b.
 Source Category Emissions with Global Context